When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 In congestive heart failure , the heart becomes less effective at pumping blood, which can lead to fluid buildup in the lungs and other parts of the body.
 The excess fluid can create congestion and trouble breathing, especially when lying down .
 As a result, people with congestive heart failure may gasp for breath during sleep.

-Between 1% to 2% of adults have heart failure.
+Between 1 to 2% of adults have heart failure.
 Symptoms include shortness of breath, cough, weakness, fatigue, and swelling in the abdomen, legs, and ankles.
 Heart failure is a chronic condition that is usually managed with medications, lifestyle changes, and sometimes surgery.

-An estimated 50% to 80% of people with heart failure have some form of sleep-disordered breathing, such as OSA or CSA.
+An estimated 50 to 80% of people with heart failure have some form of sleep-disordered breathing, such as OSA or CSA.
 For people with heart failure and mild OSA, lifestyle changes such as losing weight, avoiding alcohol and sedatives, and switching to a non-back sleeping position may help relieve sleep apnea symptoms.
 Some cases may also be managed with typical sleep apnea treatments such as CPAP therapy.

 Respiratory Conditions

-Disorders such as cystic fibrosis or chronic obstructive pulmonary disease cause ongoing breathing problems that may interfere with sleep.
+Disorders such as cystic fibrosis or chronic obstructive pulmonary disease can cause ongoing breathing problems that may interfere with sleep.

 Cystic fibrosis is characterized by mucus buildup in the airways.
 People with this disease often awaken from night coughs or trouble breathing during sleep, and they may be more likely to have an accompanying sleep-related breathing disorder.
 Sleep disturbances may further exacerbate cystic fibrosis symptoms.